-Every situation has two sides to it, right?
-Just like every coin: heads and tails.
-The decision someone makes also has two sides: an upside and a downside.
-It’s up to the person to weigh the pros and cons and then choose.
-No matter what their decision is, even if it ends up being the wrong one, they shouldn’t be allowed to complain about the choice that they knowingly made.
-I think before every decision each one of us goes through a stage called “crossroads.”
-It’s that moment right before you choose the direction you’re going to go.
-This is the time to consider the direction your choice will take you – consider the enlightening opportunities, the possible risks and the inevitable consequences.
-I’ve been at a crossroads for weeks now, and I need to make a decision.
+Every situation has two sides to it.
+Just like coins: heads or tails.
+The decision has two sides: an upside and downside.
+It’s up to us to weigh the pros and cons and choose.
+No matter what the decision is, even if it ends up being wrong, they shouldn’t complain about the choice they knowingly made.
+Before every decision, everyone goes through a “crossroads” stage.
+It’s the moment before you choose which direction you’re going.
+It’s a time to consider the opportunities, risks, and consequences.
+I’ve been at a crossroads for weeks, and I need to make a decision.

-Right now, I thought I wanted to be single.
-I thought I NEEDED to be single.
-Lately though I’ve been feeling lonely and missing the things that a relationship provides.
+I thought I wanted to be single.
+I thought I needed to be single.
+Lately, I’ve been feeling lonely and missing aspects of a relationship.
 I need to decide whether I’m actually ready for a new relationship.
-Has it been long enough?
+Has it been long enough since my breakup?
 Am I resisting simply because I’m scared of starting something new?
-Whatever the reason I have to pinpoint it and fast!
-If I don’t then I’ll be stuck standing at a crossroads staring at the two alternative roads that I could take.
+Whatever the reason, I have to figure it out fast.
+If I don’t then I’ll be stuck standing at a crossroads.